WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

-## NOTICE: this is only personal project, not an expert in ESP32 and coding.
+## NOTICE: this is only personal project, you can left message for questions or advise.
+I am not expert in ESP32 and coding would take time to respond.
 ***if you got good setting on the OV7725 camera, please share for everyone as starting parameter***
 - latest update
 	- ***2023 Nov.***: update the LED location in the frame buffer calculation excel